PathOfBuildingCommunity/PathOfBuilding/CONTRIBUTING.md

 ## Using the inbuilt profiler
 The profiler is found at https://github.com/charlesmallah/lua-profiler and is a profiler written entirely in lua under a MIT license.

 Pressing pause will start and stop the profiler depending upon if profiling is active.
-This isn't very precise and has very wide scope so if you want to profile a certain section of code more precisely you can also call profiler.start() and profiler.stop() at the start and end of code block you want to profile.
-Then calling profile.report() will then generate a report containing the profiling information in a file called "profiler.log" in the src folder.
+This isn't very precise and has very wide scope so if you want to profile a certain section of code you can also call profiler.start() and profiler.stop() at the start and end of code block you want to profile.
+Then calling profile.report(fileName) will generate a file in the src folder with the profiling data.
+This file is called the name given to function or if none are given it is called "profiler.log".

 This file contains:
 - Total time spent executing